Dry Skin: The Past

 We were treated to a divine, healthy lunch and a glass or two of prosecco, after which we had some still shots taken.

 Finally, we each did an individual piece to camera and it was a wrap!

 I had a brilliant day and feel privileged to have been part of it.
 I would like to thank the lovely Hayley Hall for putting my name forward for this collaboration and to Brass, the marketing agency.
 Also to the Dermalex team, the film and sound crew and to Ellie Tobin, makeup artist.
 And, if you like my outfit, you can see full details of it in this post.

 Dermalex is stocked at Boots, Superdrug and leading pharmacies.
 Repair+Restore £9.99 100g, £14.99 200g.
-And for more details, do visit the Dermalex website.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+And for more details, do visit the Dermalex website.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.